101 Cooking For Two

 1. This is an easy recipe to adjust both in size and taste.

 2. Avoid a roast with too much connective tissue, which you will need to remove later.
-The beef choice is up to you.
-My favorite is an English-cut chuck roast.
-The recipe post discusses other choices.
+The choice of beef is up to you.
+My favorite is an English-cut chuck roast.Ā

 3. The crock pot must be big enough for the beef to have some space around it.